1947 flying disc craze: Events of Summer 1947

-1947 was marked by renewed tensions between the Soviet Union and the United States.
+The year 1947 was marked by renewed tensions between the Soviet Union and the United States.
 On March 13, American president Harry Truman pledged to contain the communist uprisings in Greece and Turkey.
 More generally, the Truman Doctrine implied American support for other nations thought to be threatened by Soviet communism.

 On April 16, statesman Bernard Baruch coined the term "Cold War" to describe relations between the United States and the Soviet Union.

 Having lost 27 million people in the war, the Soviet Union pushed for returning Germany to a pastoral state without heavy industry.
 Despite Soviet objections, on June 5, Secretary of State George Marshall announced a comprehensive program of American assistance to reindustrialize European nations.

 The summer of 1947 featured widespread publications about atomic energy and war.
-On June 27, retired Supreme Court Justice Owen Roberts warned the US was headed "down the old familiar road of appeasement" towards "An all-out shooting World war III".
+On June 27, retired Supreme Court Justice Owen Roberts warned the US was headed "down the old familiar road of appeasement" towards "An all-out shooting World War III".
 On June 30, Albert Einstein and fellow scientists warned of a possible atomic war within a decade.
 A three-week conference about radioactive chemicals in medicine began at the University of California in San Francisco.
 On July 1, Representative John Dingell criticized hosting of German atomic scientists in places like El Paso.

 Initial reports

-On June 24, 1947, private pilot Kenneth Arnold claimed that he saw a string of nine, shiny unidentified flying objects flying past Mount Rainier at speeds that Arnold estimated at a minimum of 1,200 miles an hour (1,932 km/hr).
+On June 24, 1947, private pilot Kenneth Arnold claimed that he saw a string of nine shiny unidentified flying objects flying past Mount Rainier at speeds that Arnold estimated at a minimum of 1,200 miles an hour (1,932 km/h).
 This was the first post-World War II sighting in the United States that garnered nationwide news coverage and is credited with being the first of the modern era of UFO sightings, including numerous reported sightings over the next two to three weeks.
 Arnold's description of the objects also led to the press quickly coining the terms flying saucer and flying disc as popular descriptive terms for UFOs.

 When Arnold landed in Yakima, he described what he had seen to a number of pilot friends, who suggested that maybe he had seen guided missiles or a new airplane being secretly developed by the United States Army.

 After refueling, he continued on his way to an air show in Pendleton, Oregon.
 He was first interviewed by reporters the next day (June 25), when he went to the office of the East Oregonian in Pendleton.
 Any skepticism the reporters might have harbored evaporated when they interviewed Arnold at length, as historian Mike Dash records: